Lethann/StreamTimerApp/instructions.md

 3. Message: Type the short message you wish to appear alongside your timer.
 4. OPTIONAL End Sound: Click the "Browse" button and select a short wav file to play at the end of the timer.
 Note: There is 5 seconds after a timer finishes before it starts again.
 5. CLICK "START" to start the timer.
 6. Click "STOP" to stop the timer at any time.
-It will empty out the txt file so it will not display anything in your broadcasting software.

 NOTE: The timer will NOT STOP until the Stop button is clicked.
 If the program is closed without clicking stop then the text file will not be cleared out.